jepsen-io/jepsen/infoq/article.markdown

 considered as conflicts, and the timestamp used to discard the older value–meaning all writes from one side of the cluster.

-This means the minority component's failing writes can destroy all of the majority component's successful writes.
+This means the minority component's "failed" writes can destroy all of the majority component's successful writes.

 It is possible to preserve data in an AP system by using CRDTs.
 If we use sets